 Our commitment to preventing Modern Slavery and Human Trafficking

-The Group has a range of policies, procedures, and contractual requirements in place which underpins the prevention of slavery and human trafficking within our organisations or supply chains.
-These include but are not limited to
+The Group has a range of policies, procedures, and contractual requirements in place that underpin the prevention of slavery and human trafficking within our organisations and supply chains.
+These include but are not limited to:

 - Robust Disciplinary and Grievance Policies;